Deductibles and Exclusions from Michigan No-Fault Insurance Coverage

 Deductibles and exclusions relating to other health and accident coverage

-For example, some Michigan No-Fault insurance companies may add additional exclusions to an insurance policy, allowing an insurer to refuse coverage of No-Fault benefits if it can be shown a person has intentionally lied on an insurance application.
+Significantly, some Michigan No-Fault insurance companies may add additional “exclusions” to an insurance policy that allow them to refuse coverage of No-Fault benefits if it can be shown a person has intentionally lied on an insurance application.
 This can happen even after a person has suffered serious or catastrophic personal injury following an auto accident.